 - More than half of American adults have some kind of chronic condition—and many have more than one.

 - Employers are taking on a larger financial burden as a result of increasing insurance premiums.
-According to estimates from the 2017 Milliman Medical Index, coverage for a family of 4 will cost nearly $27,000 per year, with employers contributing about 56% and employees paying the other 44%.
+According to estimates from the 2017 Milliman Medical Index, “coverage for a family of 4 will cost nearly $27,000 per year, with employers contributing about 56% and employees paying the other 44%.”

 Generate and maintain interest.

-Of course, providers will only remain interested as long as your efforts are effective.
-That’s why it’s crucial to prove the efficacy of your preventive services by sharing your successes and communicating them in an engaging manner.
-That means avoiding overly technical language and providing real-life examples.
 One way to do this is to leverage the data you collect through outcomes tracking.
 Specifically, you can show employers how the overall health of their employees improved after those employees participated in your wellness initiative.
 This data is also crucial for generating buy-in from additional employers.
 By tracking outcomes data and building your own case studies, you can effectively communicate the benefits of your services to prospective participants.

 Market your efforts with patient health in mind.